google-research/circuit_training/docs/PLACEMENT_COST.md

     Repelling forces push overlapping nodes from each other regardless they are connected or not.
 -   `place_node_by_name(node_name: str, grid_cell_index: int) -> Status` :
-    Places the node using canvas grid cell positions (col, row).
+    Places the node using canvas grid_cell_index = col + row * num_cols.
     Converts to the x, y positions corresponding to the center coordinates of the grid cell.
 Returns error if unsuccessful or if the node is not found.
 -   `place_node(node_index: int, grid_cell_index: int) -> Status` : Uses a node
     index to place a node.
 -   `restore_placement(filename: str) -> Status` : Save and restore placement